Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 (We could start a drinking game with this . . . every time I write the word “value,” drink!)

 Websites.
-I have a per-page range: $150 – $250/page.
+I have a per-page range between $150 – $250/per interior page.
+For the home page, it’s $500.
 This includes everything: discovery call with the client, keyword phrase research, content/design strategy (usually a collaboration with the designer), basic messaging, and drafting each optimized page using SEO best practices.
 (Once you see all the work laid out like that you might be thinking, “Heck.
 Even $250/page isn’t enough.”
 You’re not necessarily wrong.)

 Video scripts.
 Again, developing a script for a short video—like 30 to 60 seconds—might not sound like a lot of work, but it is.
 Especially since you usually need to think in terms of copy and video and provide directions for both.
 I’m anywhere from $450 to $750 per script (and I suspect I might be on the lower side, to be honest).